Bvngee/bvngee.com/src/content/writing/website-explanation.md

 # The Frontend

 I have only ever worked with raw HTML and JavaScript, and barely even any CSS.
-I knew however that I would want to write blogs in Markdown, and that I would want at least _some_ extra capabilities and QOL features than what you get from just those basics.
+I knew however that I would want to write articles in Markdown, and that I would want at least _some_ extra capabilities and QOL features than what you get from just those basics.
 So I began to search for Static Site Generators (SSGs) and frameworks that I might want to use.
 Some things I looked for:

 - I don't _need_ lots of functionality, but I like a high complexity ceiling (aka opt-in complexity)
 - No rediculous abstractions; I still want to understand the entire system and compilation process
 - Preferably lightweight, minimal to no client-side JS
 - Fast compilation / build time

 Out of those preferences, I found myself quite liking the approach that [Astro](https://astro.build) takes.
 It allows for fully opt-in client-side